FiditeNemini/transplant-vocab/README.md

 3. We choose to use `0.5` as the default because:
    - Using only the first token creates probability mass inflation for repeated prefixes.
    - Using a uniform mean inappropriately gives too much weight to trailing tokens.

+When preserving tied embeddings (default if the donor is tied), this averaging strategy is applied to `embed_tokens` directly, and no separate `lm_head.weight` is saved; on load, the head is tied to the embeddings.

 ### Mathematical Considerations